JaidenAshmore/java-dynamic-sqs-listener/README.md

 ## Core Infrastructure

-This library has been divided into four main components each with distinct responsibilities.
+This library has been divided into isolated components each with distinct responsibilities.
 The following is a diagram describing a simple flow of a single SQS message flowing through each of the components to eventually be executed by some code.

 ![Core Framework Architecture Diagram](./doc/resources/architecture_diagram.png "Core Framework Architecture Diagram")